CSC207-2024/safeTO/design-document.md

 - **Email:** <minghe.ma@mail.utoronto.ca>
 - **Contributions Since Phase 1:**
-  - *fulfill interactive panels*
+  - *Create interactive panels:*
+    - *Design and implement interactive panels in the user interface for collecting input from users;*
+    - *Ensure the panels are intuitive and user-friendly, providing clear options for user interaction;*
+  - *Connect frontend with backend:*
-  - *pass parameters to server and get back json results*
+    - *Send the validated parameters to the server using HTTP GET method;*
+    - *Display JSON results in the interactive panels;*
 - **Significant Pull Request:**
   - [PR #69: *add panel to show location-based search crime data*](https://github.com/CSC207-2024/safeTO/pull/69)
     - *When a user searches for an address and double-clicks on the marker, a popup window will appear, allowing the user to select two or three parameters.
 Based on the chosen parameters, the popup will display relevant crime data.*